-Invest time and money

-Be prepared that things take longer.
+Invest time and money: Be prepared that things take longer.
 Be patient, diligent and invest time and money in your Chinese venture.

-• Understand the culture and invest in relationships

-Be polite and show that you understand the culture.
+Understand the culture and invest in relationships: Be polite and show that you understand the culture.
 Find a reliable partner to look after your interests.
 Sometimes you can be lucky and that person will be bilingual and understand both Chinese and Western culture.
-But the language factor should not be the decisive element.
+Yet the language factor should not be the decisive element.
 It is more important to find the best partner for the Chinese market.
 The language barriers can be overcome by using translators.

 Show interest and commitment by visiting your contacts/agents frequently.
 Take nothing for granted and try to stay on top of things at all times.
 Where manufacturing is concerned, it may be a good idea to get a 3rd party involved for quality control in order to ensure that the products comply with the expected standard.

-If you build up a presence in China, localise at the right time (not too soon, not too late) and firmly establish your company culture (integrity and communication).
+If you build a presence in China, localise at the right time and firmly establish your company culture.
 Networking is very important, therefore participate in as many events as you can.
 And carry plenty of business cards with you - in Chinese!
 These are always exchanged and this should be done with two hands, as a sign of respect.

-- You need to visit China to do business there.
-You cannot expect to do it all from the LIK - Show respect.
-Paying attention to culture and the Chineseway of doing things pays dividends. - For faster progress, try looking for a good Chinese business partner and/or employ a local manager
+You need to visit China to do business there.
+You cannot expect to do it all from the UK.
+Paying attention to culture and the Chinese way of doing things pays dividends.
+For faster progress, try looking for a good Chinese business partner and/or employ a local manager